CarlWangChina/MuChin/dataset/README.md

 `raw_lyric` is in the original LRC format, with timestamp information for each line of lyrics.

 ## Acquisition of Music Audio Files
 `meta_info` : Due to the restrictions on the use and copyright of audio playback, we have provided metadata in the files `meta_info` that includes the song names, artist names, album names, and release years (with some information potentially missing) for the annotated songs.
+You should acquire the corresponding audio files through legal channels for academic research use.
+These files can then serve as your test set for evaluations or studies.

+Remember to respect copyright laws when obtaining and using music.
+Unauthorized downloading, sharing, or use of protected work without permission from copyright holders may violate copyright laws.
+Academic researchers often have access to music databases that provide audio files for research purposes under certain conditions or licenses.
+Make sure you comply with all licensing agreements and legal requirements when using such resources.